huhanGitHub/guidedExplore/README.md

     deeplinks_json = r'../data/deeplinks_params.json'
     log = r'../data/visited_rate/youtube.txt'

  Then, run this script to explore apps.
+We embded simple Monkey test in our script.

  We provide two pre-injected example apps: youtube and EZ explorer in the data/repackaged_apks.
  Note that the apks are all pre-injected into deeplinks and extracted intent parameters and atg in the deeplinks_json and atg_json.
  There may be unpredictable issues, so pls run each app multiple times.
  Pre-login and granting permission in advance will improve the effectiveness of app exploration.

  The code here is not the latest version, but it can still achieve state-of-the-art.